Integrating the Viedoc way

 Data collected throughout the day was aggregated, converted from JSON to CSV, and used to generate visualizations such as heart rate versus time graphs.

-The processed data, including graphs and summary statistics were then pushed into Viedoc EDC.
+The processed data, including graphs and summary statistics were then pushed into our EDC software.
 This process was powered by Viedoc’s clinical data platform and data pipelines, which pull data from various sources (extract), standardize it (transform), and load it into the destination system for analysis (load).

 Binish explains further, “In this case, the data was pushed from the device to our system, which triggered the aggregation and transformation process.
 Since we received data every two minutes, we consolidated it into hourly and daily summaries, transformed it into CSV files, and generated insights and visualizations before pushing the results into the Viedoc EDC.”